immcantation/alakazam/docs/topics/calcJunctionAlignment.md

-**calcJunctionAlignment** - *Alignment properties*
+**calcJunctionAlignment** - *Calculate junction region alignment properties*

 Description
 --------------------

-Report the number of deleted germline nucleotides in the alignment and the number of V gene and J gene nucleotides in the CDR3.
+`calcJunctionLength` determines the number of deleted germline nucleotides in the junction region and the number of V gene and J gene nucleotides in the CDR3.

 Usage